Rich German chocolate cookies are soft and chewy chocolate cookies that are packed with sweet coconut, melty chocolate pieces, and pecans.

 How to make German chocolate cookies

-Store the cookies at room temperature in an airtight container for 3-4 days.
+Store the cookies in an airtight container at room temperature.
+The cookies will keep for 3-4 days when properly stored.

 More chocolate cookie recipes!